The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Mid-range: Lally and Abet Beach Cottages (PHP 3,000-5,000/night, beachfront).
 Book ahead — El Nido fills up in peak season.

 Splurge: Pangulasian Island Resort (from PHP 25,000/night).
-Private island, stunning, completely different universe from the backpacker town.
+Private island, stunning, a completely different universe from the backpacker town.

 Food

-Trattoria Altrove — actual good Italian.
+Trattoria Altrove — genuinely good Italian.
 Pizza PHP 350-500.

 Art Cafe — coffee, smoothies, reliable WiFi.

-Local food: try adobo (PHP 150-200 at any carinderia) and fresh seafood at the night market near the church.
+For local food, try adobo (PHP 150-200 at any carinderia) and fresh seafood at the night market near the church.

 The Cash Problem